BLUCASS/Programador_Lhama_Challenges/README.md

 # CHALLENGES

 ## DESCRIPTION
-    Repository created to solve the challenges proposed by Programador Lhama on YouTube.
+    Repository created to solve the challenges proposed by Programador Lhama on YouToube.

 ## REQUIREMENTS
 - [Python3](https://docs.python.org/3/)